-IDROOP - The output pin of sensed average channel current which is probational to load current.
+IDROOP is the output pin of sensed average channel current which is proportional to load current.
 In the application which does not require loadline, leave this pin open.
-In the application which requires load line, connect this pin to FB so that the sensed average current will flow through the resistor between FB and VDIFF to create a voltage drop which is probational to load current.
+In the application which requires load line, connect this pin to FB so that the sensed average current will flow through the resistor between FB and VDIFF to create a voltage drop which is proportional to load current.